Trevor Goddard (cricketer): 1957–58 series

-His bowling was less effective against the Australians the following season, yielding only 7 wickets at 59.57, but he scored 284 runs at 35.50.
+Goddard's bowling was less effective against the Australians the following season, yielding only 7 wickets at 59.57, but he scored 284 runs at 35.50.
 He hit 90 in the first innings of the First Test, when he put on 176 for the first wicket with McGlew, a record against Australia.
 In the second innings of the Second Test he opened and carried his bat for 56 not out in a team total of 99 all out and an innings defeat.
 He batted at number five in the Third Test, number four in the Fourth Test, then returned to open in the Fifth.

 He maintained his form in the next two domestic seasons, taking 6 for 3 (figures of 11–9–3–6) when Natal dismissed Border for 16 in 1959–60, and making his first double-century, 200 against Rhodesia, two weeks later.
 He also captained Natal for the first time in one match (which Natal won).

 1960 series

-He toured England in 1960, an unsuccessful tour for South Africa that John Arlott described as "the unhappiest ever made by a party of overseas cricketers in England".
+Goddard toured England in 1960, an unsuccessful tour for South Africa that John Arlott described as "the unhappiest ever made by a party of overseas cricketers in England".
 The team vice-captain to McGlew, Goddard made 220 runs at 24.44 and took 17 wickets at 24.35 in the five Tests, although a new restriction of fielders on the leg side prevented his use of his more defensive bowling methods.
 In the Fifth Test, after England had been dismissed for 155 in the first innings, Goddard batted for six hours and 10 minutes in scoring 99 and helping South Africa to a lead of 264; but the match was drawn after a second-innings recovery by England and rain on the last day.
 In 24 matches on the tour he scored 1377 runs at 37.21, with four centuries, and took 73 wickets at 19.71, including career-best match figures of 10 for 79 against Lancashire.
 He captained the team in five matches.

 He played only part of the 1960–61 season.
 In August 1961 he and his family went to live in England for a year.
 He had a job with Decca Records in London, and on weekends during the 1962 English cricket season he played as the club professional for Great Chell in the North Staffordshire League.
 He set a league record for runs in a season, scoring 1128 runs at 94.00, as well as taking 64 wickets at 12.15.
 He believed his season with Great Chell changed his attitude to playing.
 The clubs depend almost entirely on their professional, who must develop what Goddard called the "killer instinct".

-He returned to South Africa for the 1962–63 season, scoring 723 runs at 65.72 with four centuries, and taking 19 wickets at 21.31, as "his medium-paced deliveries gave indications of new-found subtlety".
+Goddard returned to South Africa for the 1962–63 season, scoring 723 runs at 65.72 with four centuries, and taking 19 wickets at 21.31, as "his medium-paced deliveries gave indications of new-found subtlety".